falkr/designscience/pages/preparation.md

     result of your thesis.
 Instead, your thesis is about how an artifact solves a specific problem (in a problem context), and through a validation you demonstrate if or how effectively it solves that problem.
-An implementation may be a large part of it, but the validation and the description of the problem are essential.
+An implementation may be part of it, but the validation and the description of the problem are essential.

 2. Many students (and supervisors) focus on the technology but forget